 Top Ten Best Things About DuolingoI love language learning.
 You might have guessed due to the fact I've made a few language lists here and there.
 The app I always use when learning languages is Duolingo, a free and efficient language-learning website.
 You can create an account by clicking this link (https://www.duolingo.com) because I really recommend you to try it out.
 I myself can speak fluently swedish and english, but with Duolingo, I am now also moderate in Esperanto.
 So I am going to make a list of the best things about Duolingo to show you my love for it.
 With that being said here is the list.

-A lot of language learning apps nowadays from what I've seen are incredibly inefficient and uneducative, or just plain bad.
-We've got Mondly which not only is super expensive, but it only teaches you the same unimportant sentences and no grammar.
-Then there's dropbox or whatever it's called which only teaches you basic words.
-And Ling is an inferior version of Duolingo.
-Duolingo on the other hand teaches you grammar, how to form sentences, a good chunk of words for your vocabulary in each sentences, you get it.
+Many language-learning apps nowadays are incredibly inefficient and uneducational, or just plain bad.
+Take Mondly, for example, which is not only super expensive but also teaches you the same unimportant sentences with no focus on grammar.
+Then there's Dropbox, or whatever it's called, which only teaches you basic words.
+Ling is an inferior version of Duolingo.
+On the other hand, Duolingo teaches you grammar, how to form sentences, and a good chunk of vocabulary in each lesson.
 It's awesome.

-The gamification and the fact it's for free really is what made Duolingo so succesful and loveable in my opinion because if it have had all of the stuff it has now but not being free, less people would've tested it out for sure.
-Now of course this isn't a super valid reason to love something..., but it still is in a way.
+The gamification and the fact that it's free are what have made Duolingo so successful and lovable, in my opinion.
+If it had all of the features it has now but wasn't free, fewer people would have tried it for sure.
+Now, of course, this isn't a super valid reason to love something, but it still counts in a way.
 Long live free Duolingo!

-I swear if this didn't exist I would've had much less respect for this platform because the only languages made by the staff on Duolingo are the usual popular ones like german, french, spanish, portuguese and italian.
-What the duolingo incubator, which was added quite quickly after Duolingo was released, is that it allows fans and users to create their own language courses.
-Of course the staff needs to approve first that the course can be built but you get the point.
-With this, there have been lots of new learnable languages on Duolingo such as Russian, Turkish, Swedish and even Navajo!
-So much respect for this.
+I swear, if this feature didn't exist, I would have had much less respect for this platform.
+The only languages initially offered by the staff on Duolingo were the usual popular ones like German, French, Spanish, Portuguese, and Italian.
+What the Duolingo Incubator does, which was added quite quickly after Duolingo was released, is that it allows fans and users to create their own language courses.
+Of course, the staff needs to approve the course first, but you get the point.
+Thanks to this feature, there have been lots of new learnable languages on Duolingo, such as Russian, Turkish, Swedish, and even Navajo!
+I have so much respect for this.

-I talked about in the duolingo incubator item about how it has allowed so many courses to be added to Duolingo.
-English speakers have the best advantage as we've got a mind-blowing 34 languages including four currently being built in the incubator.
-Everything from mandarin, norwegian, indonesian, japanese, swahili, hawaiian and even fictional languages like klingon and high valyrian (although I highly oppose the addition of fictional languages over real ones like lithuanian or farsi).
-Most speakers of other countries aren't lucky though unfortunately but the spanish have the luck of learning catalan and guaraní as well.
+I discussed in the Duolingo Incubator item how it has allowed so many courses to be added to Duolingo.
+English speakers have the best advantage, as we have access to a staggering 37 languages, including four currently being developed in the incubator.
+You can learn everything from Mandarin, Norwegian, and Indonesian to Japanese, Swahili, Hawaiian, and even fictional languages like Klingon and High Valyrian.
+(Although, I highly oppose the addition of fictional languages over real ones like Lithuanian or Farsi.)
+Unfortunately, speakers of other languages aren't as lucky, but Spanish speakers do have the option of learning Catalan and Guaraní as well.
 So lucky!

-One of my biggest complaints with a lot of platforms and video games is the fact that sometimes it's all just too complex.
-Like I'm not going to bother learn a bunch of game rules that I won't need to know later in life anyway.
-Duolingo really knows how to be simple yet educative.
-You just click on a lesson, start it or read the tips, translate some sentences and voila.
-And the icons and stuff are easily located.
-You've got a shop, language list to the top and the leaderboard for leagues and xp to the right.
+One of my biggest complaints with many platforms and video games is that they can be overly complex.
+I'm not going to bother learning a bunch of game rules that I won't need later in life.
+Duolingo really excels at being simple yet educational.
+You just click on a lesson, start it or read the tips, translate some sentences, and voila.
+The icons are also easily located.
+There's a shop, a language list at the top, and the leaderboard for leagues and XP to the right.
 Excellent!

-Motivation is important when learning a language because it's no easy task to learn a new language and be fluent in it.
-The motivation is due to mainly the gamification which is addictive and motivating, but also the fact that there are lots of languages to choose from.
-Without any of this it would've been a lot more boring and uninteresting, at least in my opinion.
+Motivation is important when learning a language because it's no easy task to become fluent in a new language.
+The motivation primarily comes from the gamification, which is both addictive and motivating.
+This is also enhanced by the fact that there are lots of languages to choose from.
+Without these features, it would have been much more boring and uninteresting, at least in my opinion.

-A lot of times when maybe your translation of a sentence in a lesson is wrong, you might not understand why at all even if you've read the tips before starting the lesson.
-Well thank gods that there's a forum.
-With every question in the game comes a page on the forum about it and there you can see if other people had the same problem as you and they might have responses from others that might help you a lot.
-But the forum is not just for that.
-There's so much you can do with the forum.
+Many times, when your translation of a sentence in a lesson is incorrect, you might not understand why, even if you've read the tips before starting the lesson.
+Thankfully, there's a forum.
+Each question in the game is accompanied by a page on the forum about it.
+There, you can see if other people have had the same problem as you, and you might find responses from others that could help you a lot.
+However, the forum isn't just for that.
+There's much more you can do with it.
 So yeah.

-This is a minor reason on this list and mainly only because I needed ten items but it's worth noting, how much satisfaction you get from translating a sentence correctly.
-This is mainly all because of one huge flaw though as well, because the feeling when your answer in INcorrect, is one of the worst ever.
-It's because it doesn't give you a second chance to correct the sentence, and instead moves on.
-You quickly forget it and when the question is back and you don't remember the answer, good luck on not smashing that computer screen.
-Not to mention the irritating sound.
-But this also makes the feeling when answering correctly one of the best in the world.
-So I guess this is pretty much a "negative pro".
+This reason is relatively minor on this list and is mainly included because I needed to fill out ten items.
+Nevertheless, it's worth noting the satisfaction you get from translating a sentence correctly.
+However, this sense of achievement comes with a downside.
+The feeling you get when your answer is incorrect is one of the worst.
+That's because Duolingo doesn't give you a second chance to correct the sentence and instead moves on.
+When the question comes back and you don't remember the answer, frustration can set in quickly.
+The irritating sound doesn't help either.
+Despite these negatives, the joy of answering correctly is still one of the best feelings in the world.
+So this point serves as a "negative pro."